TigardHighComputerScience/Python1Course/coursework/3-user_input/README.md

 # User Input

 Just like printing to console python makes taking user input quick and easy.
-To take user input you use the `print` function
+To take user input you use the `input` function.

 ```python3
 user_input = input("Enter your name: ")